antontkv/tmuxNOC/README.md

 ## How it works

 This is work in progress project, especially documentation.
 Later I will add explanation how everything works.
 For now, in the code itself I tried to make comments and descriptions, some explanation about how everything works you can find there.

+Information about key bindings you can find in [KEYS.md](https://github.com/Technik-J/tmuxNOC/blob/master/KEYS.md), but it also yet not finished.